 And by exporting keywords, you can explore more long tail keyword variations too.

-I am currently using an SEMrush Pro account.
-So I can export more than 10,000 keywords at once and 3000 reports a day.
+I am currently using a Semrush Pro account.
+So I can export more than 10,000 keywords at once, and 3000 reports a day.
 That is a lot of keywords!

-If you want to test SEMrush Pro account features for 14 days, you can create your free SEMrush Pro account clicking this link.
-Learn how to upgrade from SEMrush free account to Pro account by reading these instructions.
+If you want to test Semrush Pro account features and save $119.95, you can create your free Semrush Pro account by clicking this link.
+Learn how to upgrade from Semrush free account to a Pro account by reading these instructions.

 Step #3: Write content

-Step #1: Go to SEMrush Keyword Difficulty Checker and enter your keyword(s).
-Then click on “Show Difficulty” button.
+Step #1: Go to Semrush Keyword Difficulty Checker and enter your keyword(s).
+Then click on the “Show Difficulty” button.

-Step #2: Here are the keywords’ difficulty scores.
+Step #2: Here are the difficulty scores of keyword phrases.

-Adding low-competitive keywords into blog posts help in ranking higher on SERPs quicker.
-Else, It would take months to rank for competitive keywords even you find them from a low-authoritative site.
+Adding low-competitive keywords into blog posts helps in ranking higher on SERPs quicker.
+Otherwise, It would take months to rank for competitive keywords even if you find them from a low-authoritative site.

 #1: User Experience (UX) Matters A Lot

 The future of SEO is based on User Experience.
-The days are gone, more backlinks guaranteed higher rankings on SERPs.
+The days are gone where more backlinks guaranteed higher rankings on SERPs.
 If you can especially satisfy people, so you can expect more love from Google too!

 #2: Use Heading and text formatting

-Before writing an article, structuring main concepts is very helpful.
-It not only helps readers to understand the core message of your post, but also make it easier for you to organize content.
+Before writing an article, structuring the main concepts is very helpful.
+It helps readers understand the core message of your post and makes it easier for you to organize content.

-From H tags to blockquotes and from bolding to text-indenting, there are tons of ways to beautify your content.
+From H tags to blockquotes and from bolding to text-indenting, there are many ways to beautify your content.

 #3: Use Visual Content